 The Certificate in Anglican Studies can be earned within a degree and is designed to serve the academic and formational requirements of students preparing for Anglican/Episcopal ministry, lay and especially ordained.
 The certificate is open to students in the M.Div. and M.T.S. programs.

 The Anglican Episcopal House of Studies (AEHS) supports students who are considering ordination.
-AEHS does not sponsor candidates for ordination.
 Many students arrive as aspirants or postulants, already sponsored by a bishop.
-The director of AEHS offers support to Anglican/Episcopal students who are discerning a vocation to the ordained ministry.
-These students are then encouraged to proceed with the usual processes of discernment, linked to a parish and diocese, whether in North Carolina or elsewhere.
+The director of AEHS also offers support to Anglican/Episcopal students who are discerning a vocation to the ordained ministry.
+These students are then encouraged to proceed with the usual processes of discernment.